xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 * is false if the poll is now closed or has not yet begun.
 * When not null, it contains the id of the person who voted.

+### voteResult

+Issued in response to the vote message.

+Errors:<br />
+E_UNAUTHORIZED: You are not authenticated
+E_GENERIC_ERROR: A generic error occured (you specified an invalid answer index, the poll is completed or voting has ended)

 ### authAndJoinResult
 Issued in response to the authAndJoin message.